-Nick barely acknowledged Grant’s remarks as he continued to cook their breakfast.
-A silent wait later and they were both sitting down eating food in Nick’s room.
+Nick barely acknowledged James’s remarks as he continued to cook their breakfast.
+A silent wait later, and they were both sitting down to eat food in Nick’s room.
 Nick had already started reading more about the various iterations of Tulpa.

-Grant shoveled his face with as much food as it would hold.
+James shoveled his face with as much food as it would hold.
 Tipping the rest onto Nick’s plate.
-Through slurred words and involuntary egg spitting Grant spoke.
+Through slurred words and involuntary egg spitting, James spoke.

 “I will go ask the guys on the forum I’m on.
 I’ll buzz you through the answers.”

-Grant walked out the room leaving Nick to his research.
+James walked out of the room, leaving Nick to his research.
 But not leaving him alone.

 “You’re playing with dark powers.
 Even by my standards.”

 Nick froze; a chill ran down his spine as he felt the Conductor’s presence behind him.

 “Not now, please, not now.”